lucasdeassis/Carona-UFG-microservices/README.md

 ### How to run

-before all, download and install mongodb in your user folder, go to the mongo bin folder and run
+Before all, download and install mongodb in your user folder and execute the repository start script
 ```
+$ cd repository/
-$ ./mongod --dbpath ~/mongo-data/
+$ ./start.sh/
 ```
-to start the mongo daemon.

-Now you have mongodb running in order to connect using the repository.
+Which sets mongodb running for the repository to work.

-Then, run the *Rest API* projects and if everything works fine, you'll see the host and port server message `listening at port http://localhost:5000`
+Then, run the *Rest API* projects and if everything works fine, you'll see the host and port server message `listening at port http://localhost:5000`.

-And that's it! consume the API and see the results!
+And run the *React* front-end project to see on-screen results.

+That's it!

 ### Reference